louismullie/temp-data/markdown_final/cf8059bc-bcf6-c808-e966-a1afe60ffdf2.md

 The socio-demographic and pregnancy-related characteristics

 This correlational study included 112 participants who were convenient during data collection.
 The mean age of the participants was 25.04 years.
 Most participants completed their secondary education, which is about 50%.
 Most participants were Muslim 96.4% and lived in urban areas 67%.
 The mean family income was 22,879 Taka.
 About 49.1% of participants became pregnant more than 2 times and have more than two children alive.
 Among all the participants, 57.1% visited for antenatal check-ups at different facilities 5 to 9 times during their last pregnancy.
 They visited for this reason to physicians at medical colleges & other healthcare facilities, which is about 55.4%.
 Most of the participants delivered their child at MCH & other facilities 86.6% and delivered their child through caesarean Sect.
 71.4%.
-During hospital admission, the participant’s amniotic membrane was intact, about 58.9%.
+During hospital admission, the participant's amniotic membrane was intact, about 58.9%.
 The majority of participants suffered from labour complications 68.8%, and most of them suffered from premature rupture of membrane (PROM) 34.1%.
 The mean duration of labour was 5.20 h (Table 1).

 Table 1
 Distribution of socio-demographic and pregnancy-related characteristics of participants (N = 112)

 Perceived benefits, perceived barriers and social support of puerperal sepsis preventive behavior of postpartum mothers

 The result of perceived benefit showed that the average perceived benefits were 3.19 (SD = 0.46).
 More than half (55.4%) of the participants strongly agreed that using hygienic and comfortable sanitary napkin will help to prevent puerperal sepsis, 53.6% mentioned washing hand before and after perineal care can prevent puerperal sepsis, 61.6% stated identification and avoidance of source of infection is essential to prevent puerperal sepsis, 73.2% strongly opinionated postnatal exercise is vital to get back to pre-pregnant condition.
 Whereas only 12.5% of participants strongly mentioned checking the colour and odour of lochia for any change is required to identify puerperal infection, and 27.7% strongly agreed that practising perineal sitz bath helps prevent puerperal sepsis (Table 2).

 ---